A Fitter’s Guide to Measuring a Garage Door

 Measuring a garage door can be tricky, but whether you’re replacing a garage door or you’re fitting a brand new one, it is important to keep a few things in mind.
-The key thing to remember is that garage doors require a fixing subframe and this needs to be taken into consideration when measuring the dimensions, as subframes can vary from one manufacturer to another.
+The key thing to remember is that garage doors require a fixing subframe.
+You need to take this into consideration when measuring the dimensions, as subframes can vary from one manufacturer to another.

-If you’re installing other types of garage doors, such as side-hinged garage doors, it is quite similar, but you’ll have to measure the out-swing opening.
+If you’re installing other types of garage doors, such as side-hinged garage doors, the process is quite similar.
+However, you will need to also measure the out-swing opening.

-You need to ensure that there’s enough room for a track to be attached to the ceiling for up and over garage doors to properly operate.
+You need to ensure that there’s enough room for a track to be attached to the ceiling for up and over garage doors.
 Note the space from door to wall and the top of the door to the ceiling.

 Top Tips for Measuring a Garage Door